rootwork/rootwork.org/hugo/content/blog/2009-11-06/index.md

   organization's interests.
 What if we started demanding some openness?

 draft: false # Change to 'false' to publish this post.
+disable_feed: false # Change to 'true' to exclude from RSS etc.
+unlisted: false # Change to 'true' to exclude from search, lists, sitemaps, and feeds.

 featured: false
 toc: false